SoftwareSystemsLaboratory/prime-commits/README.md

 # SSL Metrics `git` Commit LOC Extractor

-> Using `git`, extract Lines of Code (LOC) data from a repository and graph various metrics from it
+> This is a proof of concept demonstrating that it is possible to use `git` to extract various Lines of Code (LOC) data from a repository and graph various metrics from it

 [![DOI](https://zenodo.org/badge/374020358.svg)](https://zenodo.org/badge/latestdoi/374020358) [![Release to PyPi, GitHub, and Zenodo](https://github.com/SoftwareSystemsLaboratory/ssl-metrics-git-commits-loc/actions/workflows/release.yml/badge.svg)](https://github.com/SoftwareSystemsLaboratory/ssl-metrics-git-commits-loc/actions/workflows/release.yml)